-Lisa Cleary, Patterson Belknap’s Co-Chair and Managing Partner, works closely with a broad range of corporations and tax-exempt organization clients on employment issues related to their highest level executives and other key employees.
+Lisa Cleary is a senior litigation partner and served as Co-Chair and Managing Partner of the Firm from 2014 – 2022.
+Ms. Cleary works closely with a broad range of corporations and tax-exempt organization clients on employment issues related to their highest-level executives and other key employees.
 A thoughtful strategist, she brings valuable insights to clients beyond the law and the facts, anticipating the responses an employer might expect when taking employment action, and how to limit that action’s disruptive impact on the organization.
-Her clients benefit from her big-picture understanding and insightful perspectives, which allows clients to implement the most effective strategies for their organizations.
+Her clients benefit from her judgment, big-picture understanding and insightful perspectives, which allows clients to implement the most effective employment strategies for their organizations.

 Ms. Cleary often assists companies in navigating difficult situations where CEO termination occurs in the midst of critical litigation or other corporate crises.
 She also advises in-house counsel, human resources personnel, and line managers on minimizing the legal risks of individual employee terminations beyond executives, as well as counseling clients to ensure compliance with applicable laws.